rubenarturopj/real-time-messenger-app-clone/01_instructions/01_environment_setup.md

 | app router / app directory | yes    |
 | alias                      | no     |

+When we don't create an alias, then we by default we will access all paths for the imports with "@/app/morefolders...".

 2. run your app and go to `localhost:3000` to see it.

 ```sh